 With scores of new spas offering infrared (IR) saunas, sweating it out has never been hotter.
 At New York-based sauna Higher Dose, you’ll find glistening models and actresses including Bella Hadid and Michelle Williams sipping alkaline water as they take the heat.
-The trend is even going DIY: Lady Gaga has her own home pod to help combat her hip pain, and you can buy IR sauna wraps (think full-body sleeping bags) to suit those with less space.
-But celebrity fans aside, what do they do for your health?
+The trend is even going DIY: Lady Gaga has her own home pod to help combat her hip pain, and you can buy infrared sauna wraps (think full-body sleeping bags) to suit those with less space.
+But celebrity fans aside, what are the benefits of infrared saunas for your health?

 Experts recommend infrared saunas to see benefits such as increased blood flow and higher serotonin levels”

 However, a published review by Dr Richard Beever at the University of British Columbia found no evidence to support the use of infrared saunas for weight loss.
 “Small trials point to possible benefits, but more definitive research is needed,” reveals Dr Brent Bauer, the director of the Mayo Clinic in Rochester.
 And, though many users report brighter, plumper skin, mounting data suggests that “IR light may worsen pigmentation and lead to premature aging,” warns New York-based dermatologist Dr. Joshua Zeichner.

 Our advice?
 Only time and more studies will tell, but if you find something that makes you feel good, that’s the best kind of anti-aging treatment there is.
 Proceed with caution and, of course, lots of water to rehydrate – you can even add the latest health-boosting supplements to enhance that feel-good factor from within.

 The model featured in this story is not associated with NET-A-PORTER and does not endorse it or the products shown